phat-vtcf/Real-Time-Voice-Cloning/README.md

 #### 4. Test the amount of input that is used

+The last comparison we made is what different amount of data is used to clone the input.
+The output for all the inputs was the same:

+'What's in a name?
+That which we call a rose by any other name would smell as sweet.'

+The input for the model was either a .wav file containing one sentence of the text uses in '2.
+Test the difference in language that is used' ('Recordings_VT/Input', 'northwind_EN_s1.wav'), two sentences of this text ('Recordings_VT/Input', 'northwind_EN_s1s2.wav'), or the whole text ('Recordings_VT/Input', 'northwind_EN_total.wav').
+The outputs were respectively (from the folder 'Recordings_VT/Output_Q3'): 's1.wav', 's1s2.wav', and 'total.wav'.

 #### 5. The survey

+In the survey two sets of questions were asked.
+First, the participants had to order voices what they found the most human-like to the least human-like.
+For each of the three experiments one question was made.
+So, for example, for the comparison of using different languages, the four output files of '2.
+Test the difference in language that is used'.

+Then, three questions (for each comparison separately) were asked what voices were the most similar to the demo file.
+The demo file was the input file with the first two sentences of the story described in the method part spoken by Suzanne de Vries.
+The participants had to order the files according to what was the most like the demo file and what the least.

 ### Results and Discussion

+* The input files were really short.
+Especially for the experiment about the different amount of input data, this might have influence, as the differences of the files are really small.

+* Every time, the neural network behind the model in the repo creates a new output, even if the input is the same.
+So, it might be the case that one output is very different from another output, while the same input file is used.
+In case there are very small differences between the file (check results if there are), then this also might be 'bad luck' that the model outputs a better or worse output than an other output where it is compared with.

 ## Setup